peno022/google-advanced-search/README.md

 # google-advanced-search

-A simple tool to google advanced search setting necessary parameters easily.
+A simple tool to google with easy advanced search settings.

 You can use this both...